hradec/hradecFS/README.md

   HradecFS is derived from "Big Brother File System by Joseph J. Pfeiffer", which basically is an "example" code to create Fuse Filesystem.

+  I'll try to describe it better in the future... ;)

   Thanks lots, Mr. Joseph J. Pfeiffer!!